Solving the strong CP problem in string-inspired theories with modular invariance

-The assumed pattern of Yukawa couplings does appear to be motivated by semi-realistic string computations.
+The assumed pattern of Yukawa couplings does not appear to be motivated by semi-realistic string computations.
 Instead, it accommodates all observed quark masses, mixing angles and CKM phase for the value of $\tau$ fitted in fig.\fig{tauregions}.
-Assuming that leptons have the same $(2,4,6)$ modular weights, and allowing for more general Yukawa matrices, allows to also reproduce lepton masses and mixings for the same $\tau$.
-In a full-fledged theory, the VEVs of $S$ and $\tau$ should be determined dynamically.
-In the explicit model we discuss in section \ref{imod}, $\langle\tau\rangle$ is obtained by fitting fermion masses and mixing angles, while $\langle S\rangle$ is real by assumption.
-In a CP-invariant theory, CP-preserving points are extrema of the energy density, and were long conjectured to be local minima~\cite{Ferrara:1990ei,Cvetic:1991qm}.
-Only recently, minima with CP-violating values of $\langle\tau\rangle$ have been found~\cite{Novichkov:2022wvg,Leedom:2022zdm}.
-When supersymmetry breaking effects are turned on, $\bar\theta$ can deviate from zero.
-The size of the corrections can be kept under control, depending on the scale and the mechanism of supersymmetry breaking~\cite{Hiller:2001qg,Hiller:2002um,Feruglio:2023uof}.
+Assuming that leptons have the same $(2,4,6)$ modular weights, and allowing for more general Yukawa matrices, allows us to reproduce also lepton masses and mixings for the same $\tau$.